-All staff are aware of indicators of abuse and neglect and understand that children can be at risk of harm inside and outside of the school/college, inside and outside of home and online.
-Staff are confident in exercising professional curiosity and understand that knowing what to look for is vital for the early identification of abuse and neglect to identify cases of children who may be in need of our help or protection.
+All staff are aware of indicators of abuse and neglect and understand that children can be at risk of harm inside and outside of St Mary's, inside and outside of home and online.
+Staff are confident in exercising professional curiosity and understand that knowing what to look for is vital for the early identification of abuse, neglect and exploitation, to identify cases of children who may be in need of our help or protection.
 They are aware that abuse, neglect, and safeguarding issues are rarely standalone events that can be covered by one definition or label.
 In most cases, multiple issues will overlap with one another.